 Just as the initial chapters of Jujutsu Kaisen dictated Yuji’s fate, they also set a few more things in motion.
-This involved Megumi being a person of interest for Sukuna.
+This involved Sukuna being interested in Megumi.
 This Megumi Sukuna theory is probably the most discussed in the fandom.

 Sukuna’s interest in Megumi

 For starters, let’s talk about the places Sukuna showed his interest in Megumi.